porttack/porttack.com/slv/2023-24/symposium.md

 Students who wish to learn more about Chromebooks, how they work, and help fix them are able to work on a self-paced curriculum.
 Mr. Brown most approve this privilege on a per-student basis.

+## Required Materials:

+* A folder with pockets for classroom work
+* Lined looseleaf paper as needed 📝
+* 2 sharpened pencils ✏️✏️
+* Colored pencils or markers (optional) 🎨
+* A chromebook 💻
+* Masks (if you're not sure if your sick) 😷

 ## Special Tech Symposium Activities

 #### 8/14, 8/21 & 8/28 Australian NCSS Challenge